Harbourside Shopping Centre: Development

+Opening

 Harbourside was opened on 4 May 1988 by Queen Elizabeth II, in which she formally opened the Darling Harbour redevelopment as part of the Australian Bicentennial celebrations.
 Sydney Aquarium was the first attraction to open and was soon followed by a host of museums, shops, restaurants, hotels and bars.
+The centre was referred to as 'Harbourside Festival Marketplace' in its early years of operation, though the shorthand 'Harbourside' later became more prevalent.

+Malaysian investors Kar Wai Chan and Thomas Tiong acquired the centre for $111 million in 1995, and spent $70 million on a refurbishment in 1999.
+They commissioned Rice Daubney for the refurbishment plans, which converted the central atrium from being an open-air space to an enclosed one.
+The centrepiece globe sculpture was also removed, and relocated to 1378 Windsor Road, Grantham Farm.

 Beville Group acquired the centre for $127 million in 2004.
-In 2005, Harbourside underwent a full refurbishment which unveiled a new and expanded food court, an entertainment level which is home to a 20-lane Kingpin Bowling Centre, M9 Laser Skirmish and Australia's first Boeing 737-800 flight simulator, Flight Experience.
+In 2005, Harbourside underwent a full refurbishment which unveiled a new and expanded food court, and an entertainment level which was home to a 20-lane Kingpin Bowling Centre, M9 Laser Skirmish and Australia's first Boeing 737-800 flight simulator, Flight Experience.

+Redevelopment

 On 7 November 2013, Harbourside Shopping Centre was acquired by Mirvac for $522 million.

 As part of the $3 billion project underway Mirvac planned for a significant new retail shopping centre and commercial office tower," documents, lodged with the Department of Planning & Environment as part of the Harbourside Shopping Centre development in 2015.

 In August 2016 Mirvac dropped plans for an office complex at Darling Harbour and instead looked to build a taller, skinnier apartment tower as part of its proposed $400 million redevelopment of the Harbourside Shopping Centre.

 In October 2020, Mirvac updated its plans for the new retail centre and apartments which will include a new public domain of over 8,200m².
 This redevelopment will include the demolition of the existing shopping centre and removal of the existing pedestrian bridge over Darling Drive and the old monorail station.
 The development will include a mixture of non-residential and residential uses, including a new shopping centre containing retail and restaurants, residential apartments and public open spaces.
 The centre closed on 9 December 2022 and demolition commenced in early 2023.